Reclassification of English Learners

 4. Parent Opinion and Consultation

-What are the four criteria for reclassification?
-What are the cut scores by grade level?
+What are the requirements for each grade level?

 When does reclassification happen?